US, Pakistan face each other again on Afghanistan threats - NewsBreak

 US, Pakistan face each other again on Afghanistan threats

-The Taliban s takeover of Kabul has deepened the mutual distrust between the U.S. and Pakistan two putative allies who have tangled over Afghanistan But both sides still need each other.
+WASHINGTON (AP) — The has deepened the mutual distrust between the U.S. and Pakistan, two putative allies who have tangled over Afghanistan.
+But both sides still need each other.

 With the Biden administration looking for new ways to stop terrorist threats in Afghanistan, it will likely look again to Pakistan, which remains critical to U.S. intelligence and national security because of its proximity to Afghanistan and connections to the Taliban leaders now in charge.